-There's nothing easier than baking with a sheet of puff pastry.
-While I love a good pie crust more than anybody, I don't always have time to make one.
-This scrumptious autumn recipe creates a delicious dessert that's quick and easy!
+There's nothing easier than baking with a store-bought puff pastry.
+While I love a good pie crust better than anybody, I don't always have time to make one.
+This apple puff pastry creates a delicious dessert that's quick and easy!

-Puff Pastry Apple Tart is perfect for holidays like Thanksgiving, and amazing when served as a brunch entree.
-It will remind your guests of a french apple tart.
-It has just the right amount of tartness to balance out the sweetness which makes a great combination.
+Apple Pie with Puff Pastry is perfect for holidays like Thanksgiving, and amazing when served as a brunch entree.
+It will remind you of fancy fruit tarts or a large apple turnover recipe.
+It has just the right amount of tart flavor to balance out the sweetness which makes a great combination.

-If you love apple pie but can't wait for one to bake, this recipe is for you.
-Simply arrange apple slices on a puff pastry sheet and watch it turn into a masterpiece as it rises in the oven!
+If you love apple pie but can't wait for one to bake, this easy recipe is for you.
+Simply arrange thin apple slices on puff pastry dough and watch it turn into a masterpiece as it goes through the baking process!

-There are only 7 ingredients needed for this recipe, and they go together quickly.
+There are only 7 ingredients needed for this puff pastry apple pie, and they go together quickly.
 See recipe card for quantities.

 - lemon juice